-The MAT currently remains at five schools but continues to grow with increasing pupil numbers at Ernesford Grange as it has become more popular, Sidney Stringer Primary Free School still growing by one more year group in September 2021.
-It now has 360 pupils in reception to year 5 and will grow by another 120 pupils until full in two years time.
-Riverbank will also grow by an additional 12 places in 2021, Ernesford Grange and Sidney Stringer Academy by 30 each in 2022 all to support the City Wide Strategy in increasing places need in secondary school.
+The MAT currently remains at five schools but continues to grow with increasing pupil numbers at Ernesford Grange as it has become more popular and Sidney Stringer Primary Free School is now full.
+Riverbank has also grown by an additional 12 places in 2021, Ernesford Grange increased by 30 places in Year 7 in 2021 and both Ernesford Grange and Sidney Stringer Academy will rise by 30 places each in Year 7 in 2022 all to support the City Wide Strategy in increasing places in secondary schools due to an increased need in the City.